Disabled Child Benefits

 Children’s Disability Benefits (CDB) are part of the Supplemental Security Income (SSI) program.
 Children’s benefits are designed to provide financial support to children age 17 or younger who are disabled.
 Social Security uses different rules for determining disability in a child’s claim than in an adult claim.
 To be found disabled, the child must have a physical or mental condition which causes marked or severe functional limitations.
 Functional limitations impact the child’s development in school and at home.
 Like SSI claims, to be eligible for Children’s Disability Benefits the household income of the child’s parents must not exceed a certain maximum level.
 For further information, contact us now.

 Disabled Adult Child Benefits

-A disabled child age 18 or older may be entitled to Social Security benefits based on his or her parent’s account when a parent has worked long enough under the program and is entitled to disability benefits or is deceased.
+A disabled child, age 18 or older, may be entitled to Social Security benefits based on his or her parent’s account when a parent has worked long enough under the program and is entitled to disability benefits or is deceased.
 The SSA uses the same criteria to evaluate disability that is used in adult disability cases.
-The child must be unable to work because of a medical condition that has lasted or is expected either to last at least 12 months or to result in death.
+The child must be unable to work because of a medical condition that has lasted or is expected to last at least 12 months or to result in death.
 Most importantly, the child’s disability must have started before age 22.
 Medical and school records supporting disability before the age of 22 must be supplied to the SSA to prove disability.